 - Missionaries of Precious Blood (CPPS): 2.

 - Norbertines (O.Praem.): 2.
 Only one priest appears on the list as a Norbertine.
 But Fr.
-Andrew Trần Quang Tuệ, whose address is listed correctly as St. John the Baptist Parish in Costa Mesa, Calif., should be listed as another.
+Andrew Trần Quang Tuệ, whose address is listed correctly elsewhere as St. John the Baptist Parish in Costa Mesa, Calif., is another one.

 Among contemplative orders are the Cisterncians (OCist), several of whom are located at St. Joseph Monastery in Lucerne Valley, a remote area just north of Big Bear Lake in southern California.
 The monastery itself is their own creation, not inheritance from another religious order (such as the location of the headquarters of the CMC, which had belonged to another religious order before 1975.)